JFrandon/homepage/content/_index.md

 # Jeremy Frandon's homepage

 Thanks for checking in.
-As of writing I'm feeling *distraught*.
+As of writing I'm feeling *content*.

 ## Welcome